andrew/ultimate-awesome/README.md

 - [awesome-nodegui](https://github.com/nodegui/awesome-nodegui) - Useful resources for creating apps with NodeGui .
 - [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .
 - [find-oss](https://github.com/SimoMay/find-oss) - A list of popular open source alternatives to proprietary SaaS.
+- [awesome-georgia](https://github.com/Stichoza/awesome-georgia) - 🇬🇪 A curated list of awesome libraries and packages specific/related to Georgia (country).
 - [awesome-cocoa](https://github.com/v-braun/awesome-cocoa) - A curated list of awesome Cocoa controls for iOS, watchOS and macOS.
 - [awesome-face-generation](https://github.com/zhangzjn/awesome-face-generation) - Basic GAN frameworks and approaches for face swap, reenactment, and stylizing.
 - [awesome-frontend](https://github.com/AlicanteFrontend/awesome-frontend) - Curated list of awesome frontend resources :star::sunglasses:.